 |Tariff class 35: Vessel between 7.5 and 10m long||£903|

 |Tariff class 36: Vessel between 10 and 12.5m long||£956|

 |Tariff class 37: Vessel between 12.5 and 15m long||£1,009|

 |Tariff class 38: Vessel between 15 and 20m long||£1,062|

 |Tariff class 51: Any other vessel||£1,168|

 Licences can be paid for in full each year or by monthly direct debit.

-- 78 names on the waiting list for a narrow-beam boat licence [PDF, 39kB], with an estimated wait of up to 10 years
+- The waiting list for a narrow-beam boat licence [PDF, 40kB] has an estimated wait of up to 10 years

-- 35 names on the waiting list for a wide-beam boat licence [PDF, 19kB], with an estimated wait of up to 20 years
+- The waiting list for a wide-beam boat licence [PDF, 19kB] has an estimated wait of up to 20 years